klntsky/CIPs/CPS-0012/README.md

 2. Describe how can it be used in different contexts: HTTP API, JavaScript interfaces, ???

+3. A query layer standard which meets the needs of query layer providers, wallet developers and dApp developers.

 ## Open Questions

 ### How can we encourage query layer providers to adopt the solution?